 You can let it go.

-The past is in the past; and no matter how much you want to change it, you can’t.
+The past is in the past, and no matter how much you want to change it, you can’t.
 No matter how much you desperately want to rewrite the story and choose a different script with a different outcome, it’s not possible.
 You can’t take back what was said.
 You can’t undo what was done.
 You can’t make that person think differently about you or change their perspective about the situation.
 You can’t go back and say no. Or yes.
 Or stop.
 Oh, how I wish you could.
 But you know what you can do?
 I have learned that while you can’t go back, you can move forward.
-Because your past doesn’t define you.
-It doesn’t have the right to follow you around and swallow you up like a grave each time you think about it.
-It doesn’t have the authority to rob you of your hopes and dreams, or cause you to believe the lie that you are unworthy.
+Because your past doesn’t define you, it doesn’t have the right to follow you around and swallow you up like a grave each time you think about it.
+It doesn’t have the authority to rob you of your hopes and dreams or cause you to believe the lie that you are unworthy.

 “The thief does not come except to steal, and to kill, and to destroy.
-I have come that they may have life, and that they may have it more abundantly.”
+I have come that they may have life and that they may have it more abundantly.”
 John 10:10 (NKJV)

-I would love to connect with you on a personal level, so if you liked this post, pass it on.
-Then click here to find Waiting for Baby Bird on the public Facebook page or join me on Instagram @waitingforbabybird.
-I can’t wait to “meet” you!If you are looking for a faith-based infertility community of other women who just “get it”, then head over to the *PRIVATE* Waiting for Baby Bird Support group for hope + encouragement.
-There you will find opportunities to ask for prayer, watch *LIVE* encouragement videos from me, author of “Waiting for Baby Bird”, as well as be able to share your heart with others on the same path, enter into exclusive giveaways, and so much more!
+If you are looking for a faith-based infertility community of other women who “get it,” then head over to the *PRIVATE* Waiting for Baby Bird Support group for hope + encouragement.
+There you will find opportunities to ask for prayer, watch *LIVE* encouragement videos from me, author of “Waiting for Baby Bird,” as well as be able to share your heart with others on the same path, enter into exclusive giveaways, and so much more!
 So what are you waiting for?
 Find us here!